Microsoft Windows: An Overview

 There are also Windows versions aimed primarily at the corporate world (enterprise) including Windows Server which was designed for small networks of computers sharing the same information.

-Each generation of Windows is more demanding of hardware than previously so recent hardware is generally going to outperform older (particularly legacy) hardware.
-Reasons include:
+Each generation of Windows is more demanding of hardware.
+Recent hardware is usually going to outperform older (legacy) hardware.

-- Many systems now run dual- or quad-processors.
-These provide faster computing without huge increases in heat (a huge problem particularly in laptops).
+- Intel and AMD processors have multiple cores (mini-processors).
+These provide faster computing without huge increases in heat (a critical problem in laptops).

-- Newer hardware is much more energy efficient in spite of increased performance.
+- Newer, more powerful, hardware is much more energy efficient.

 - Display adapters have become much more powerful and capable of running much larger displays in brilliant colour — even modern digital TVs.

-- Newer DDR3 RAM is more efficient and less expensive than legacy models.
+- Newer RAM is more efficient and less expensive than legacy models.

 New Hardware Performs Better